 Here we go again?
 Maybe, maybe not.
-Regardless, Carrington Mortgage Services has launched a new line of subprime mortgages available to the 100 million odd U.S. consumers who have less than perfect credit.
+Regardless, Carrington Mortgage has launched a new line of subprime mortgages available to the 100 million odd U.S. consumers who have less than perfect credit.

 For the record, Carrington already offers subprime loans via government channels, like the FHA and VA, since both permit credit scores in the 500s, which is well below the typical 620 FICO score subprime cutoff.